Regularity for elliptic pairs over C[[h]]: Elliptic pairs over

 The meaning of elliptic pairs on the real analytic setting illustrates why one can regard the theory of elliptic pairs (over $\coro$) as a natural generalization of the theory of elliptic systems on real analytic manifolds.
-We shall return to this particular setting in the last section of the paper.

-\section{Theorems on elliptic pairs over $\coro$}
+\section{Theorems on elliptic pairs over $\C[[\h]]$}